 Mental health and physical activity

-Physical activity promotes good health, improves mood and sleep, boosts energy, and reduces stress.
+For most people, physical activity has an immediate positive effect on anxiety and depression.
+It promotes good health, improves mood and sleep, boosts energy, and reduces stress.
 Physical activity can prevent certain mental health problems and can in many cases be used alongside other treatment methods.

 An older couple walking in nature

-The effects of regular physical activity as a method of prevention and treatment are well-documented.
-This applies to both the immediate effect in connection with the activity itself and the long-term effects.
+The effects of regular physical activity on mental health problems are well-documented, both as prevention and treatment.
+This applies to both the effect in connection with the activity itself and the long-term effects.

 Physical activity is important in looking after and improving mental and physical health.
 Regular physical activity improves our physical fitness and makes us better equipped to cope with the demands and challenges of everyday life.

-It is recommended that adults and the elderly have at least 30 minutes of physical activity every day.
+Adults and the elderly are advised to be physically active so that they become slightly out of breath for at least 150 minutes, i.e. at least 2.5 hours each week.
 The level of activity should be sufficiently intense to make you feel warm and a little breathless.
-If you are able to do more, the benefits will be even greater.
-The 30 minutes can be divided into several shorter periods, for example by taking two or more short walks a day.
+If you are able to do more, it is good for you.
+Your activity can be divided into several shorter periods, for example by taking two or more short walks a day.
 You should also reduce the amount of time you sit still by breaking it up with active breaks.

 The effects of physical activity